Michel Peissel

-Michel Georges Francois Peissel (February 11, 1937 – October 7, 2011) was a French ethnologist, explorer and author.
+Michel Georges Francois Peissel (February 11, 1937 – October 7, 2011) was a French ethnologist, adventurer and author.
 He wrote twenty books mostly on his Himalayan and Tibetan expeditions.
 Peissel was an emeritus member of the Explorers Club and a Fellow of the Royal Geographical Society.

 Biography

 Peissel was the son of a French diplomat, raised in England after his father was posted to London, and able to speak English from early childhood.
 He later became fluent in several languages, including Tibetan.
 He studied for a year at Oxford University and the Harvard Business School and obtained a doctorate in Tibetan Ethnology from the Sorbonne, Paris.

 First journey

 In 1958, at the age of 21 — stranded on the coast of Quintana Roo, Mexico,— he walked 200 mi down the coast to Belize discovering, on the way, 14 unrecorded Mayan archeological sites.
-This journey changed his life, and is an account of Quintana Roo State that unveils a world where 'chicleros', 'cocaleros' and Mayan fishermen ruled a vast and mostly unexplored region of North America.
-Today millions of vacationers stay in places Peissel once walked, and his often humorous accounts tell us much about contemporary Mayan culture.
-He left the Harvard Business School after a year, deciding to study ethnology and explore the last unknown regions of Tibet and the Himalayas.
+He left the Harvard Business School after a year, deciding to study ethnology and explore the regions of Tibet and the Himalayas.